Of Dragons and Bears

 There was also a problem with the navigational/selection buttons.
 Sometimes a button would work while on other occasions it wouldn't.
 There were also times when pressing a button to carry out a specific task would, instead, send you back to a previous menu level.
 Children would find this to be extremely frustrating.

-iTeddy is available from various retailers including John Lewis where it's available for £39.95 including delivery.
-If you're an Amazon fan then (for once) they are slightly more expensive at £49.99 including free delivery.
+iTeddy is available from various retailers.
+If you're an Amazon fan then one of their partners is currently selling the i-Teddy for £48.92, including shipping.
 Specially selected content can be purchased for downloading from www.iTeddy.com.